-That is a very good question and I think it is especially relevant, because we live, I think, more now than ever in a day when entertaining kinds of things are immediately accessible.
-I was thinking the other day of the difference between our temptations and, say, 300 years ago, 250 years ago, the day of Jonathan Edwards.
-Edwards would write about the folly of young people getting together to do frivolous conversation, or other worse things, bundling it was called, get into bed with each other and keep your clothes on, that sort of thing.
-Just spice up life a little bit.
-Life gets boring in New England 250 years ago.
+That is a very good question, and I think it is especially relevant because we live more than ever in a day when entertainment is immediately accessible.
+I was thinking the other day of the difference between our temptations and, say, three hundred years ago — the day of Jonathan Edwards.
+Edwards would write about the folly of young people getting together to make frivolous conversation, or other worse things — “bundling” it was called, where you get into bed with each other and keep your clothes on, that sort of thing — just to spice up life a little bit.
+Life got boring in New England three hundred years ago.

-Today we carry in our pockets radio, television, Internet, and games and anything that will be titillating, just fun.
 And fun is a word in the church today that is just rampant.
-It is an adjective.
-It is a noun.
-It is a verb.
-Because we do ministry in order to fit this mentality.
-So I am deeply concerned about that.
-I want to stand for seriousness about God, instead of making him palatable by making him fun, turning him into another piece of entertainment.
+It’s an adjective; it’s a noun; it’s a verb.
+We do ministry in order to fit this mentality.
+I am deeply concerned about that.
+I want to stand for seriousness about God instead of making him palatable by making him fun — turning him into another piece of entertainment.

-One of the reasons we are not as moved by our own faith (as we should), is because we almost never talk about it to any unbeliever.
-It starts to feel like a kind of hothouse thing and then starts to have a feeling of unreality about it and then the powers of entertainment have more sway in our life.
-And so those would be some of the things.
+One of the reasons we are not as moved by our own faith as we should be is because we almost never talk about it to any unbeliever.
+It starts to feel like a kind of hothouse thing, and then starts to have a feeling of unreality about it, and then the powers of entertainment have more sway in our life.
+So those would be some of the things.
 But ultimately it is a gift of grace to feel the glory of God.

-One last suggestion.
-Think about your death.
+Here’s one last suggestion: Think about your death.
 Think about your death a lot.
 Ask what you would like to be doing in the season of life or hours or days leading up to meeting Christ.
 I do that a lot these days.
 I think about the impact of death and what I would like to be found doing and how I would prepare to meet him and give an account to him.